 Despite its lack of smart platform integrations and artificial intelligence, I still think the YI camera is a solid choice, especially if you get it with Cove’s deal.
 To learn more, read our full review of the YI 1080p Indoor Camera.

 For your ground floor windows or any windows that are easily accessible, there’s the window sensors.
-They can tell when a window has been opened or closed, although they should not be used for any sliding glass doors or windows that roll-out with a crank (you’ll use glass break detectors for these, which I discuss next).
+They can tell when a window has been opened or closed, although they should not be used for windows that roll-out with a crank (you’ll use glass break detectors for these, which I discuss next).
+They can, however, be used on sliding glass doors.
 The window sensors also come pre-programmed with the control panel, have a five year battery life, and test themselves every hour.
 Of course, you’ll be able to add custom names to your window sensors leading to more specific notifications.
 If you want, you can set up the sensor to chime or announce every time the window is opened or closed (although this just seems annoying to me).

 Glass Break Detector